 - Application to vote by emergency proxy based on occupation, service or employment

-To apply for a standard proxy vote please contact us via the details below.
+To apply for a standard proxy vote please contact us.
 Note that only electors and their proxies who have been individually registered will be granted a proxy vote.

 You can contact us to verify whether you have successfully individually registered.
 Your proxy will need to do the same.